Roman86/tailwindcss-scoped-preflight/README.md

 - 🤌 precisely control CSS selectors;
 - 💨 flexibly remove some CSS rules, if you need;
-- 🔎 or even remove particular CSS properties (if you have some specific conflicts).
+- 🔎 or even remove (or change) particular CSS properties (if you have some specific conflicts).

 For ease of use, there are 3 pre-bundled isolation strategies available (as named imports) that cover 99% cases: